 Some of the mode register setting cases, function updating takes longer than t{MOD}.
 The MRS commands that do not apply t{MOD} timing to next valid command excluding DES is listed in Note 2 of t{MOD} timing figure.
 These MRS command input cases have unique MR setting procedure, so refer to individual function description.

+NOTE 1.
+This timing diagram shows C/A Parity Latency mode is "Disable" case.
 NOTE 2.
 List of MRS commands exception that do not apply to t{MOD}

 - DLL Enable, DLL Reset